 Figure 1.5 Insertion preview

-6. Notice that the values are inserted into the SQL data source which you have configured
+Notice that the values are inserted into the SQL data source which you have configured.

 2. Selection

-1. In the same dynamic grid configure a select command.
-The control configuration will be look like the below image.
-Here ID is used in the criteria part to take all values that are not equal to “0”
+In the same dynamic grid, configure a Select command.
+The control configuration will appear as shown in the image below.
+Here, the ID field is used in the criteria to fetch all values that are not equal to “0”.

 Figure 2.1 Selection control mapping

-2. Give this rule in a button trigger named “btnSelectDetails”.
-The command configuration looks like as below image
+Assign this rule to a button trigger named “btnSelectDetails”.
+The command configuration is shown in the image below.

 Figure 2.2 Selection trigger